pilina/cardano-node-rpi/README.md

 RUN ...
 ```

+This image has been built on a Raspberry Pi 4b running [RaspiOS Lite Buster arm64](https://downloads.raspberrypi.org/raspios_lite_arm64/images/raspios_lite_arm64-2020-08-24/).
+As long as you're running this os with an [up to date docker install](https://github.com/tstachl/dotfiles/blob/master/.config/yadm/bootstrap#L7-L11)
+you should be good to run it.
+I have noticed building Cardano Node on a system
+running purely on SD cards (no USB SSD harddrive) takes a lot longer.
+That's why
+I would strongly urge to run this on a system with SSD hard drive.
+I'm going to
+test running a relay on a Raspberry Pi 4b with 4GB RAM and SD card only at some
+point in the future.
+But I would, at present, not recommend it for a production
+stake pool.

 ### The opinionated Play Stage

 Use this to get started right away.
 Without having to build anything, you can